reddeppa427/lseg-coding-reddeppa/README.md

-Sure, I can help with that!
-Here's a corrected and formatted version of your README file content:

----

 ## Project Overview

 This repository contains Java code for a simple "Hello World" program.
 The project includes a CI/CD pipeline with the following stages: